Catholic Extension: Extension Magazine

+Advertisement for Extension Magazine, from My Message, Official Organ of the Diocese of St. Cloud (St. Cloud, Minnesota), Volume 1, Number 10.

 In April 1906, the society began the publication of a quarterly bulletin called Extension.
 In May 1907, this quarterly was enlarged and changed into a monthly bulletin.
 Kelley served as the original writer, editor and publisher.
 Since then, Extension has developed to include a collection of articles illustrating the history of the Catholic Church in America.
 Now a quarterly publication.

 Lumen Christi award

 Every year, Catholic Extension's Lumen Christi award honors an individual or group working in one of America's mission dioceses who demonstrates how the power of faith can transform lives and communities.
 The $1,000 award is accompanied by a $50,000 grant: $25,000 for the honoree and $25,000 for his or her nominating diocese.
 In 2018, the Lumen Christi was awarded to Marie-Paule Willem, a Franciscan Missionary of Mary, serving in the Diocese of Las Cruces, New Mexico, honored a lifetime of missionary work.